-Gypsies and Travellers Very little data is available regarding the number of Gypsies and Travellers in the borough at any one time.
-The latest EMTAS figures record less than 6 children from Gypsy/Roma ethnic backgrounds in Test Valley schools.
-At the time of the 2011 Census, there were 153 people who identified as White Gypsies living in the borough.
 Disability In 2011, there were 2,047 people with a disability or long-term illness living in Test Valley.
 Religion 67.8% of people living in Test Valley have a religious belief or faith, whilst 25.1% claimed to have no religion (7.1% of people declined to specify).
 Of those who professed a religious belief, 96.9% said they were Christian.
 0.6% of people with a religious faith are followers of Islam, the second largest religious group in Test Valley.
 There are no statistics available about the number of gay and lesbian residents in the borough.
 Stonewall estimates that there are 3.7 million lesbian, gay or bisexual people in the UK, which is 5.8% of the population.
 LGBT The 2011 Census records 136 same-sex civil partnerships in the borough.
 On 17 July 2013 the government passed the Marriages (Same Sex Couples) Act, and the first same-sex marriages took place on 29 March 2014.
-Currently there is no data available which shows the number of same-sex marriages in the borough, but across England and Wales a total of 7019 marriages were formed between same sex couples in 2016, an increase of 8.1% from 2015.
+Currently there is no data available which shows the number of same-sex marriages in the borough, but across England and Wales a total of 6932 marriages were formed between same sex couples in 2017, a slight decrease of 1.2% from 2016.
 Of these, 56% were between female couples and 44% were between male couples.
-In contrast, statistics on civil partnerships show that more than two-thirds (68%) of all civil partnerships formed in 2016 were between men.
-Similarly, there are no reliable statistics for transgender people within Test Valley.
-A 2018 report published by the Government Equalities Office states that there is 'no robust data on the UK trans population https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment\data/file/721642/GEO-L GBT-factsheet.pdf exists' although they estimate that there are approximately 200,000-500,000 trans people in the UK .
+In contrast, statistics on civil partnerships show that almost two-thirds (66%) of all civil partnerships formed in 2017 were between men.
+3 Similarly, there are no reliable statistics for transgender people within Test Valley.
+A 2018 report published by the Government Equalities Office states that there is 'no robust data on the UK trans population exists' although they estimate that there are approximately 200,000-500,000 trans people in the UK 4 .
 Socio-economic Most of the 20 wards within Test Valley are not considered to be deprived, according to the Indices of Multiple Deprivation 2019.
 However, Andover Harroway ward has one area which is classified as suffering from deprivation and falls amongst the 20% most deprived areas in England.
-2.7% of economically active people in Test Valley are unemployed, compared with 3.9% in Great Britain as a whole.
+5 2.5% of economically active people in Test Valley are unemployed, compared with 4.2% in Great Britain as a whole.
+6